-A school volunteer is any non-paid individual who gives his or her time to a school or school staff member while performing assigned duties.
+A school volunteer is any nonpaid individual who gives his/her time to a school or school staff member while performing assigned duties.
 Duties assigned to school volunteers shall be consistent with Florida Statutes and State Board of Education rules.

 - I. The Superintendent shall issue directives concerning school volunteers as may be deemed necessary. - II.
-Individuals interested in becoming school volunteers must submit a Volunteer Application and Preference Checklist and a Security Background self-disclosure form to a District principal for eventual School Board approval.
-School volunteers shall be recommended by the Superintendent and approved by the Board. - III.
+Individuals interested in becoming school volunteers must submit a Volunteer Application, a Preference Checklist, and a Security Background self-disclosure form to a District principal for eventual approval by the Superintendent or designee. - III.
 The school principal and each staff member who is assigned a school volunteer shall be responsible for assigning duties which are consistent with Florida Statutes, State Board of Education rules, and School Board rules. - IV.
 All school volunteers are subject to the protections of Florida Volunteer Protection Act, §768.1355, Florida Statutes, as it may be amended for time to time.

-110.504(4), 440.01(11)(d)3, 768.28, 1001.21, 1001.43, F.S.
+110.504(4) (5), 768.28, 1001.43, 1012.01, F.S.